 To meet this vision, Aboriginal Carbon Fund was established in 2010 as a not-for-profit company limited by guarantee.
 This followed a scoping report developed by Centrefarm Aboriginal Horticulture Limited and a regional forum in Alice Springs, Northern Territory.
-The founding Directors were Tracker Tilmouth, David Ross and Allan Cooney.
+The founding Directors were Kumantjayi Tilmouth, David Ross and Allan Cooney.

 The 100% Indigenous staff are passionate about working to build viable economies on Aboriginal lands.
 We are supported by a range of associates and project partners who are equally committed to supporting indigenous people.

 The AbCF has a strong culture innovation and collaboration.
 It takes risks and spends a lot of time on R&D developing carbon products and services that benefit Indigenous people and address climate change nationally and internationally.